vekatze/neut/book/src/programming-basics.md

 # Programming in Neut

 Let's code in Neut.
 We'll see how to write basic programs in Neut here.
-We assume that you are already familiar with functional programming.
-Honestly, I don't really know what "functional programming" is, but anyway.
+You are assumed to be already familiar with functional programming.

 ## What You'll Learn Here

+- How to define and use variables
+- How to define and use functions
+- How to define and use ADTs
+- How to perform parallel computations
+- Other syntactic utilities

 ## Programming in Neut